 This paper mainly focuses on routing in the flying robot network.
-The system consists of functional units for collaborative sensing, monitoring, adaptive routing for the gathered information's and wireless transmission of the intended data.
+The system consists of functional units for collaborative sensing, monitoring, adaptive routing for gathered information's and wireless transmission of the intended data.
 Since Battery power is major concern in flying robots and also the propagation effects affect the transmission adversely, a routing strategy was developed which considerably reduces the number of transmissions in a wireless ad hoc network.
 Also optimization of the network and efficiency of the proposed protocol need to be analyzed by implementing the system in real world.

+So far researchers have not focused on the optimization of network elements giving emphasis to coverage.
 By analyzing the connectivity and coverage aspects and incorporating them in the routing strategy the resources can be efficiently utilized.
 Apart from energy efficiency we need to consider the cost and the performance metric of the network when considering the real time case.
+ACKNOWLEDGEMENT